Jelosus2/ImgMetadataConverter/README.md

 ![demo image](./images/Screenshot_5.png)
 The images with A1111-like metadata will be saved in the **OutputDirectory**.
 You can use relative and absolute paths for it.
 If you wish to use the same directory as the one you have in **Server -> Server Configuration -> Paths** just use `[SwarmUI.OutputPath]` in the field (yes, you can append subdirectories like `[SwarmUI.OutputPath]/mysubdirectory`).
 You can also use `[SwarmUI.OutPathBuilder]` to use the same directory as in **User -> User Settings -> OutPathBuilder**

 Once all setup is done when you generate an image it will automatically save a duplicate in the OutputPath of the extension settings.
-The file name would start with this: `converted-`.
+The file name would end with this: `-converted`.

 # Common errors.
 If you get erros related to checkpoints or loras not being found make sure your paths for them are correct in **Server -> Server Settings -> Paths**.
 If they are correct and you still face an issue please open an issue.